 After taking the morning off (for reasons which aren’t clear, but possibly simply because the flow of acts to be recorded was trailing off), Peer spent 2 p.m. to 4:20 p.m. laboriously recording two songs with Jimmie Rodgers.
 He then spent 45 minutes on one song from Red Snodgrass’s Alabamians, and after dinner came back to spend three hours with the Tenneva Ramblers, ending at 11 p.m.
 The evening session may have been scheduled specifically to make sure that Rodgers and the Ramblers (who less than 24 hours before had collectively been the Entertainers) didn’t run into each other in the studio.

-The giveaway, though, is that the Alabamians recorded only one song with Peer.
-Everybody else who recorded at Bristol recorded at least two songs – because records had two sides, virtually always by the same artist (for accounting purposes – it made calculating royalties easier), and a single song was commercially unreleasable.
+The giveaway, though, is that the Alabamians recorded only one song for Peer.
+Everybody else who recorded at Bristol recorded at least two songs – because records had two sides, virtually always by the same artist (for accounting purposes, because it made calculating royalties easier), and a single song was commercially unreleasable.

-For the implications of finding two rather than one iconic act, see today’s blog post.
+For the implications of finding two iconic acts rather than one, see today’s blog post.